-We noted control deficiencies in the areas of access controls, network security controls, and configuration management that contribute to an aggregated significant deficiency in information system controls.
+We noted deficiencies in access controls, network security controls, and configuration management that contribute to an aggregated significant deficiency in information system controls.
 While SSA continued strengthening controls over its information systems and IT, many of the control deficiencies from past audits persisted.
 We noted that SSA developed several plans, strategies, and initiatives to address control deficiencies noted in past audits.
 However, these deficiencies continued to exist because of one, or a combination, of the following.

-SSA relied on manually intensive processes.
+- SSA relied on manually intensive processes. - SSA had not thoroughly assessed the root cause(s) of deficiencies and prioritized corrective actions to address the highest areas of risk.

-- SSA had not thoroughly assessed the root cause(s) of deficiencies and prioritized corrective actions to address the highest areas of risk. - The design of enhanced or newly designed controls did not completely address risks and recommendations provided in past audits.
+- SSA had not remediated control deficiencies. - The design of enhanced or newly designed controls had not yet completely addressed risks and recommendations provided in past audits.